lmd-code/phpmdcompiler/README.md

-# PHP Mardown Compiler
+# PHP Markdown Compiler

-Compile multiple Markdown (`*.md`) documents into a single file using a special *file include* Markdown syntax.
+Compile multiple Markdown (`*.md`) files into a single document using a special *file include* Markdown syntax.

-Optionally include a Table of Contents generated from the headers in the compiled file.
+Optionally include a Table of Contents generated from the headers in the compiled document.

 **NB:** This is not a *parser*, it will not convert Markdown content into another markup syntax.